crucifix illustration

 And they love to sit at the head table at banquets and in the seats of honour in the synagogues.Matthew 23:6 (NIV)

 When you have fallen prey to a religious hypocritical spirit, you fall dangerously in love with the spotlight of public ministry and activity.
-You love the place of honour amongst people, and eventually, if there long enough, you start to think that you deserve it.
+You love the place of honour amongst people, and eventually, if you are there long enough, you start to think that you deserve it.

-Jesus came to liberate us from our love affair with power and prominence and free us to occupy positions of humility, obscurity and service of others.
+Jesus came to liberate us from our love affair with power and prominence and free us to occupy positions of humility, obscurity and service to others.
 That’s why I love these words from N.T.
 Wright:

 “The day Jesus died on the cross was the day that the power of love overcame the love of power”.N.T.
 Wright